-Professor of Law and Legal History at Columbia University Law School.
-Professor Moglen has represented many of the world's leading free software developers.
-Professor Moglen earned his PhD in History and law degree at Yale University during what he sometimes calls his “long, dark period” in New Haven.
-After law school he clerked for Judge Edward Weinfeld of the United States District Court in New York City and for Justice Thurgood Marshall of the United States Supreme Court.
-He has taught at Columbia Law School since 1987 and has held visiting appointments at Harvard University, Tel Aviv University and the University of Virginia.
-In 2003 he was given the Electronic Frontier Foundation’s Pioneer Award for efforts on behalf of freedom in the electronic society.
+Professor Moglen earned his PhD in History and his law degree at Yale University.
+After law school, he clerked for Judge Edward Weinfeld of the United States District Court in New York City and for Justice Thurgood Marshall of the United States Supreme Court.
+He has taught at Columbia Law School since 1987 and has held visiting appointments at Harvard University, Tel Aviv University, and the University of Virginia.
+In 2003, he was given the Electronic Frontier Foundation’s Pioneer Award for efforts on behalf of freedom in the electronic society.
 Professor Moglen is admitted to practice in the State of New York and before the United States Supreme Court.

-Prior to serving as Business Manager for the Software Freedom Law Center, Tanisha Madrid-Batista worked as Coordinator to the Center for the Study of Law and Culture at Columbia Law School.
+Prior to serving as COO for the Software Freedom Law Center, Tanisha Madrid-Batista worked as Coordinator to the Center for the Study of Law and Culture at Columbia Law School.
 She holds a Master of Science degree in Information and Digital Resource Management from Columbia University.
 She also has a bachelor’s degree in English from Columbia College.
-She has a strong interest in improving techniques for digital asset management to effectively leverage and transfer knowledge within organizations, an interest she pursues as Executive Director of the Protocol Freedom Information Foundation.
+She has a strong interest in improving techniques for digital asset management to effectively leverage and transfer knowledge within organizations.

 Eben Moglen | Chairman